RediSearch/RediSearch/docs/Commands.md

 - **PAYLOAD {payload}**: Optionally set a binary safe payload string to the document, that can be evaluated at query time by a custom scoring function, or retrieved to the client.

+- **IF {condition}**: (Applicable only in conjunction with `REPLACE` and optionally `PARTIAL`).
+  Update the document only if a boolean expression applies to the document **before the update**, e.g. `FT.ADD idx doc 1 REPLACE IF "@timestamp < 23323234234".

+  The expression is evaluated atomically before the update, ensuring that the update will happen only if it is true.

+  See [Aggregations](/Aggregations) for more details on the expression language.

 - **LANGUAGE language**: If set, we use a stemmer for the supplied langauge during indexing.
 Defaults to English.
   If an unsupported language is sent, the command returns an error.
   The supported languages are: